 The monastery complex is also home to Restaurant Peklo, offering original monastery beer (the famed Svatý Norbet) and gourmet delights (visitors actually need to descend inside a rock to get in the restaurant).

 This list of European Churches makes me want to visit all of these beautiful and amazing churches right away.
-I think I’ve only seen 7 of them to date.
+I think I’ve only seen a few of them to date, and have the souvenirs to prove it.
 What about you?

 And a PS.
 If you have a church you want to add to this list or the the list of most beautiful churches in the world, please ping me at firstname.lastname@example.org